bprcore/silver-octo-chainsaw/README.md

 - [ ] Make neat noises from ice floes
 - [ ] Swim in punch bowl at parties

-### Sartorial Advice
+### Sartorial Recommendations
-Penguins would look cool in little bowties.
-They could also wear tiny top-hats.
+Penguins would look cool in little bowties and top-hats.

 ### Note
 Warning: Do not attempt to feed candy to birds of any kind.